-However, the Jeffrey Estate promptly continued to issue releases on Reclamation Records (further down the page) before being silenced also.
+However, the Jeffery Estate promptly continued to issue releases on Reclamation Records (further down the page) before being silenced also.
 They now continue regardless releasing these and new CDs under the labels of Voodoo Chile Export, Rock Of Ages Export and Msi !

 Here is an interesting resume of what happenned.